IBM/GetStartedJava/README.md

 $ bx login
 ```

 If you cannot log in using the cf login or bx login commands because you have a federated user ID, use either the cf login --sso or bx login --sso commands to log in with your single sign on ID.
-See [Logging in with a federated ID](https://console.bluemix.net/docs/cli/login_federated_id.htmlfederated_id) to learn more.
+See [Logging in with a federated ID](https://console.bluemix.net/docs/iam/login_fedid.html#federated_id) to learn more.

-From within the get-started-java directory, push your application to IBM Cloud.
+From within the `UsingLibertytoBuildJavaApplications` directory, push your application to IBM Cloud.

 ```
 $ bx cf push